ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Kamala Harris wins: 1

-Days until Thanksgiving: 24
+Days until Thanksgiving: 23

-Days until I can post F3lixsram's personal info to Doxbin: 35
+Days until I can post F3lixsram's personal info to Doxbin: (rule) 34

-Days until Christmas: 51
+Days until Christmas: 50

-Days until 2025: 58
+Days until 2025: 57

-Days until Kamala Harris's inauguration: 77
+Days until Kamala Harris's inauguration: 76

-Days until I become old enough to have sex in Denmark: 145
+Days until I become old enough to have sex in Denmark: 144

-Days until I become old enough to drive: 510
+Days until I become old enough to drive: 509

-Days until I turn 17: 875
+Days until I turn 17: 874

-Days until I become an adult: 1241
+Days until I become an adult: 1240

-Days until I graduate high school: 1307
+Days until I graduate high school: 1306

-Days until I vote for Kamala Harris's 2nd term: 1464
+Days until I vote for Kamala Harris's 2nd term: 1463

-Days until the end of the 2020s: 1884
+Days until the end of the 2020s: 1883

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)